-This report describes the outcome of an audit carried out by the Food Safety Authority of Ireland (FSAI) in Monaghan County Council from 21-23 October 2014.
+This report describes the outcome of an audit carried out by the Food Safety Authority of Ireland (FSAI) in Sligo County Council from 15-16 October, 2014.
 The objective of this audit was to verify (i) the efficacy of official controls and (ii) compliance with official food control legislation and the agency's own procedures and plans.

-Overall, the report concludes that official controls are generally in compliance with the legislation and there is an organised approach to the identification and follow-up of non-compliances in food businesses under the supervision of the veterinary service.
+Overall, the report concludes the official controls are generally in compliance with the legislation and there is an organised approach to the identification and follow-up of non-compliances in food businesses under the supervision of Sligo County Council veterinary service.

-The report lists a number of findings requiring corrective action aimed at rectifying identified shortcomings and enhancing the control system in place and the main findings include:
+The report lists a number of findings requiring corrective action aimed at rectifying identified shortcomings and enhancing the effectiveness of the control system in place.
+The main findings include: